Bylaws and Policies

 Section 6.
 Committee Expenses

-Members may be asked to make reasonable expenditures in addition to their dues to support committee activities or when assigned hospitality duties.
+Members may be asked to make reasonable expenditures in addition to their dues to support committee activities.
 It is recommended that committee chairs plan reimbursement for extraordinary expenses, make it clear that any member can request reimbursement, and include reimbursements in their committee budget.
 Receipts are required to be submitted with requests for reimbursement.

 Article VIII: Membership Meetings